Main Content Region

 Open to practitioners, parents, self advocates, scholars, educators, providers and more, this is an event that is a great fit for all people, as we seek to understand and address the societal and institutional barriers faced by disabled people, while simultaneously elevating the lived experience of disabled and/or neurodivergent people in these critical conversations.

-The day will include amazing features such as two world renowned disabilty studies speakers, a neurodivergent poetry reading, neurodivergent-made snacks and refreshments, and a custom-curated film screening of disability short films with a panel to follow.
+The day will include amazing features such as two world renowned disability studies speakers, a neurodivergent poetry reading, neurodivergent-made snacks and refreshments, and a custom-curated film screening of disability short films with a panel to follow.
 Please join us in this ground-breaking symposium, the first of its kind in the Inland Empire.

-Our event will feature Timothy Dolmage of "Academic Ableism" and Kathy Kudlick of the Longmore Institute on Disability, plus many more great features.
+Our event will feature Timothy Dolmage of "Academic Ableism" and Cathy Kudlick of the Longmore Institute on Disability, plus many more great features.
 Snacks by neurodivergent catering team, a therapy dog visit, neurodivergent poetry reading, and the superfest film showcase-- This is an event in community, with community, and by community.

 Schedule: